numpattern/numpattern.github.io/_posts/2024-08-05-Segment_Anything_Model.md

 </div>

 The table shows the metrics of the constituents obtained from their mask's outlines.
 These include solidity, sphericity, convexity, compactness, circularity among others.
-$$
-solidity = ax^2 + bx + c,
-$$
+Solidity measures the density of an object, a circle has a solidity of 1.
+Sphericity measures the similarity of an object to a sphere, a circle has a value of 1.
+Convexity measures the similartiy of an object to a convex shape, a convex object has a value of 1.
+Compactness measures how  tgihtly an object's  area is distributed around its centroid, a circle has a value of 1.
+Circularity or roundness differ to compactness as it excludes local irregularities by considering the convex perimiter.

 <img src="https://github.com/numpattern/numpattern.github.io/blob/main/img/rockparticle_04.JPG?raw=true" style="width: 100%; height: auto;">